While working as a MEMS engineer, I occasionally saw peculiar features

 Since first observing the

-features, I have collected other examples of thin film patterns in
+features, I've collected other examples of thin film patterns in

 the literature.
-The variety is fantastic, but I have not found any
+The variety is fantastic, but I haven't found any

 that perfectly match the original features.
 Most buckled films